 Red Bull laugh off Hamilton comments

-Speaking to The Guardian earlier this week, Hamilton said that Red Bull Racing would not continue to dominate the sport because it did not have the heritage or resources of outfits like Ferrari and Ferrari.
+Speaking to The Guardian earlier this week, Hamilton said that Red Bull Racing would not continue to dominate the sport because it did not have the heritage or resources of outfits like Ferrari and McLaren.

 Horner has said he is unmoved by Hamilton's stance - and thinks that, if that was the case, then Red Bull Racing should have extra credit for beating bigger teams.